remix-run/react-router/docs/upgrading/component-routes.md

 - Use `hydrateRoot` instead of `createRoot`
 - Render a `<HydratedRouter>` instead of your `<App/>` component
-- Note that we stopped rendering the `<App/>` component.
-We'll bring it back in a later step, for now we want to simply get the app booting with the new entry points.
+- Note: we stopped rendering the `<App/>` component.
+We'll bring it back in a later step, but first we want to get the app to boot with the new entry point.

 ## 5. Shuffle stuff around